ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/zlib/setup.md

 Some Linux system may already make use of `crc32` with the default library.
 If the default `zlib` is already optimized, then using `zlib-cloudflare` may not have any impact on performance.

-If `zlib` is not installed, you can install it with the following command on Ubuntu, as well as additional packages for this learning path.
+If `zlib` is not installed, you can install it with the following command on Ubuntu, as well as additional packages for this Learning Path.

 ```bash
 sudo apt install -y libzstd1 build-essential git